rahil627/my-programming-stuff/langs/programming-languages.md

 ## notes
-although having Ruby for scripting, Crystal for native, Elixir for server-side sounds like kick-ass dream combo as they all share similar syntax across--all Ruby influenced--, however, unfortunately, they would'nt share a single library :(.
-There is seemimgly zero interoprability between them (Elixer can work with Erlang, Crystal has good C api and can maybe use Ruby as a scripting languages (via Anyolite lib), and Ruby's default implementation is C (though, it probably has the most implementation of all langauges).
+although having Ruby for scripting, Crystal for native, Elixir for server-side sounds like kick-ass dream combo as they all share similar syntax across--all Ruby influenced--, unfortunately, they would'nt share a single library :(.
+There is seemimgly zero interoprability between them (Elixir can work with Erlang, Crystal has good C api and can maybe use Ruby as a scripting languages (via Anyolite lib), and Ruby's default implementation is C (though, it probably has the most implementations of all langauges).
 Thus, its better to just stick with Haxe and maybe keep the original Ruby for scripting.

-it seems like Ruby is still better for general scripting.
-As for Elixer, once you include another file, you basically have to create a project for it.
+it seems like Ruby is still better for general scripting, mostly thanks to it's vast industry-tested libs.
+As for Elixir, once you include another file, you basically have to create a project for it.
 For Crystal, you must either compile it every time in order to run it (just adds a second) or save the compiled binary (i'm not sure if the eval interpreter is enough...).
-For Haxe you have all of those choices plus more (interpreter, VM bytecode, LLVM-optimized C binary), you just need to make sure you have a Main class ;).
-However, it's still nice as it contains about 80% of the same syntax as Ruby.
+For Haxe you have all of those choices plus more: interpreter, VM bytecode, LLVM-optimized C binary; you just need to make sure you have a Main class ;).

 # what langauge is best for my needs?